The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: Results and Discussion

 \subsubsection{KLEVER ($z\sim$2.2)}

 The distribution of our high-redshift sample in the N/O-O/H plane can be seen in Figure \ref{fig:SDSS_KLEVER_NOOH}.
 KLEVER galaxies are typically found at lower metallicities, with a median metallicity of 12+log(O/H) = 8.46 compared to the SDSS median of 12+log(O/H) = 8.72, which is expected from the evolution of the mass-metallicity relation at high-redshift and by the fact that the KLEVER galaxies are more highly star-forming and therefore, according to the FMR as discussed in Section \ref{Intro}, are expected to have lower metallicity.
 It is more interesting to investigate whether KLEVER galaxies at high redshift deviate from the N/O-O/H relation of local galaxies, as traced by the SDSS relation.
 The distribution of KLEVER galaxies appears more dispersed than the distribution of local galaxies.
 This is shown more clearly in the inset histogram in Figure \ref{fig:SDSS_KLEVER_NOOH} which shows the distribution of the deviations from the local best fit both for the SDSS galaxies and for the KLEVER galaxies.
 The dispersion of the KLEVER galaxies around the local relation is 0.18 dex, while the dispersion from SDSS galaxies is only 0.08 (although it increases to 0.10 at lower metallicities).
-Taking the difference between these uncertainties, the additional dispersion in the KLEVER galaxies compared to SDSS is of the order 0.16 dex.